GiordanoSL/flappy-ascii/README.md

 ## 🎨 Demo
-Here’s a simple idea of how it looks when running:
+Here’s a simple demo of how it looks when running:
 ![Terminal Flappy Bird Demo](assets/demo.gif)

 ## 🧰 Requirements